JvdWest/WhatsUpDoctor/README.md

 # WhatsUpDoctor

 This is a Django project that is able to store patient and practitioner information in a relational database, linked in a many-to-many relationship.
-One API is expose in order to get patient information.
+One API is exposed in order to get patient information.

 ## Docker Compose Run

 To start Postgres, Postgres Adminer, and the WhatsUpDoctor API in Docker containers, run the following command

-`docker-compose up --build -d`
+`docker-compose up`

+Sometimes during the initial load, an issue occurs where the database is not ready yet when starting the API container, and this causes the API container to be faulty.
+To fix this, run `docker-compose down` and then again `docker-compose up`.

 In order to initialize the database and populate it with seed data, run the following commands

+Required

 `docker exec whatsupdoctor-whatsupdoctor-1 python manage.py migrate`

+Optional

 `docker exec whatsupdoctor-whatsupdoctor-1 python manage.py load_seed_data`